-Do not hesitate to contact Suhre & Associates if you have been arrested for drug possession in Indianapolis, IN.
+Do not hesitate to contact Suhre & Associates, LLC if you have been arrested for drug possession in Indianapolis, IN.
 Our accomplished criminal defense team will stand by your side and help you fight to keep a drug conviction off your criminal record.
 There is no charge for your initial case assessment, so give us a call to schedule yours today.

 Our Indianapolis Criminal Defense Law firm also provides:

 - Domestic Violence Attorney in Indianapolis

 - Indianapolis Assault Defense Lawyer

 - Indianapolis Drug Possession Lawyer